-PRP (Platelet Rich Plasma) Injection Therapy Provider for Chronic Pain & Sport Injuries Near Me in Toronto & Across Canada
+PRP (Platelet Rich Plasma) Injection Therapy Provider for Injury, Chronic Pain & Sport Injuries Near Me in Toronto and Oakville & Across Canada

 Platelet Rich Plasma (PRP) is an injectable substance that is derived from the plasma and buffy coat of our blood.
 It contains platelets and white blood cells which are crucial for the regeneration of injured tissue.
 Once injected into the tissue, it sends signals to the area to begin the healing process: blood flow increases, growth factors arrive, and new cells begin to prosper.